cheungdzinyung/address/README.md

 - Automatic sorting of data (ascending order by last name)
 - Search and filter of summary list (by first or last name)
 - Loading screen when fetching data
+- Unit testing with Jest
+- E2E testing with Cypress
+- CI/CD deployment with Netlify

 ### Given more time, what else would you have liked to complete and how long it would have taken you?